kayveen/Learning-how-to-learn-Coursera-Notes/README.md

 **2 Types of thinking/learning:**

--   **Focused mode**Â thinking which involves concentrated thoughts about a specific topic.
+-   **Focused mode** thinking which involves concentrated thoughts about a specific topic.
 Examples would be multiplying numbers.
 This is used to work out the finer details of an idea.
 It involves the prefrontal cortex in the brain.

--   **Diffuse mode**Â thinking is the use of relaxed, unfocused and unrelated thought patterns enabling connections between very different ideas within the brain.
+-   **Diffuse mode** thinking is the use of relaxed, unfocused and unrelated thought patterns enabling connections between very different ideas within the brain.
 Often done when doing exercise, daydreaming or when you zone out.

-When learning something it's best to make use of both modes, going back and forth betweenÂ *focused*Â andÂ *diffuse mode*Â thinking.
+When learning something it's best to make use of both modes, going back and forth between *focused* and *diffuse mode* thinking.
 This enables you to view the problem from all angles, often yielding the best results and making efficient use of your brain.

 **2 Types of memory:**

--   **Working memory**Â (Short term) consists of 4 'slots' which can hold information.
+-   **Working memory** (Short term) consists of 4 'slots' which can hold information.
 Like an inefficient blackboard.

--   **Long term memory**Â is like a storage warehouse, and can store almost unlimited amounts of information but practise is required to efficiently retrieve memories.
+-   **Long term memory** is like a storage warehouse, and can store almost unlimited amounts of information but practise is required to efficiently retrieve memories.

 **Sleep:**